 - Upgrade ramps and crosswalks to improve pedestrian safety along the corridor.

 - Ensure construction process minimally impacts residents, businesses, access to parking and planned events.

 - Construct bulbs similar to the existing bus bulbs at Mount Vernon Avenue and Kennedy Street (shown below)

-Phase 3 - Repaving and Safety Improvements (Summer 2019 or sooner)
+Phase 3 - Repaving and Safety Improvements (SPRING/SUMMER 2020)

-The City of Alexandria is scheduled to resurface Mount Vernon Avenue corridor, between Braddock Road and Hume Avenue.
-In conjunction with resurfacing, recommendations from the traffic study (Phase 1) and Arlandria Action Plan (2002) will be implemented.
+The City of Alexandria resurfaced the Mount Vernon Avenue corridor, between Braddock Road and Hume Avenue, following the Phase 2 transit improvements.
+In conjunction with resurfacing, recommendations from the traffic study (Phase 1) and Arlandria Action Plan (2002) are being implemented.
 Improvements may include, but are not limited, to the following:

 - Shared lane markings